zhangzhengde0225/CDNet/README.md

 --device "0"   # use cpu or gpu(gpu id)
---plot-classes ["crosswalk"]  # plot classes --field-size 5  # the Slide receptive field size of SSVM --not-use-roi  # not use roi for accelerate inference speed if there is the flag --not-use-ssvm  # not use ssvm method for analyse vehicle crossing behavior if there is the flag
+--plot-classes ["crosswalk"]  # plot classes --field-size 5  # the Slide receptive field size of SSVM --not-use-ROI  # not use roi for accelerate inference speed if there is the flag --not-use-SSVM  # not use ssvm method for analyse vehicle crossing behavior if there is the flag
 ```

 For more details, please refer to [docs/INSTALL.md](https://github.com/zhangzhengde0225/CDNet/blob/master/docs/INSTALL.md) and [docs/DATASETS.md](https://github.com/zhangzhengde0225/CDNet/blob/master/docs/DATASETS.md).